thyagomota/aws-labs/lab-005/README.md

 Copy the DNS name associated with the load balancer and, using a browser, try to access it.
 You should be able to see alternate responses (as you refresh the page) of the two instances webpages which proves that the load balancer is working properly by redirecting the request evenly to the two instances.

 ![lab-005-scrn-21](images/lab-005-scrn-21.png)

+Another test you should do is to stop one of the instances and verify that the load balancer will not send requests to the stopped instance anymore.